typeable/octopod/docs/en/Overview.md

 - _Octopod Server_ ― the server responsible for managing deployments
 - _deployment control scripts_ ― scripts used to interact with your specific environment setup
 - _web UI_ ― the interface developers, project managers, QA engineers, etc. use to manage stagings.
-- <a id="overrides"></a>_overrides_ ― a set of environment variable key-value pairs, which have precedence over the default pairs set up by DevOps engineer.
-These environment variables are passed to your system during deployment.